 Because rates are a lot flexible compared to banks, borrowers can get relatively cheaper interest rates while the lender can still profit from a decent amount of interest rate.

-Popular P2P Lending platforms:
+Popular P2P Lending platforms in the Philippines:

 Tips on investing in P2P lending